shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ### Tool Registration & Deployment

-1. Publish MCP server via NPM
+1. Publish MCP server to NPM
-2. Add server definition
+2. Register server endpoint in the orchestrator
 3. Reference server in goal files
 4. Tools are auto-discovered at runtime